Travel Ideas & Inspiration

 Where is Vollpension?

 Don’t leave Vienna without tasting its iconic dessert: the Sacher-torte.
-Café Sacher serves this rich treat with an authentic flair that transports you to another era, ensuring you get a real taste of Austria.
+Café Sacher serves this authentic Viennese treat.
+It's worth trying so you can get a real taste of Austria.

 How to visit Café Sacher